“If you wish to be loved, show more of your faults than your virtues.” – Edward G. Bulwer-Lytton, Born May 25, 1803.

 Someone who is perceived to be predominantly virtuous is going to be well-liked.
 Admired, even.

 But also, such people are secretly resented.
-People always resent their superiors, at least a little bit.
+Because people always resent their superiors, at least a little bit.

 However, people who have a nice amount of virtue, but who are also FLAWED, can come to be truly LOVED by their audiences.